Blackboard Portfolio Tool

 A student's portfolio can be submitted as an assignment when the instructor creates a Portfolio Assignment (Instructors - see instructions below).

-Share Portfolio Portfolios can be shared with other Texas Tech faculty, students, or staff as well as those outside the TTU Blackboard system such as a prospective employer or for a graduate programs application at another university.
-Students may also share their portfolio with a specific course, often at the request of the instructor.
+Portfolios can be shared with other Texas Tech faculty, students, or staff as well as those outside the TTU Blackboard system such as a prospective employer or for a graduate program application at another university.
+Students may also share their portfolio with a specific course, often at the request of the instructor or share internally, using the recipients' eRaider username.

 Create Portfolio Assignment